ReinaSakuraba/YouTubeBot/README.md

 * Search for videos, channels, playlists, and livestreams
 * Dump video urls from playlist
+* Info for videos, channels, and playlists

 ## Upcoming Features

 * Stream and upload notification
-* Info for videos, channels, playlists, and livestreams
+* Info for livestreams

 ## Dependencies